shiftkey/blog/_posts/2013-05-04-custom-server-headers-are-bad-for-your-health.md

 > "Deprecating the "X-" Prefix and Similar Constructs in Application Protocols"

-It's very RFC-y in it's wording, but something to keep in mind when designing custom headers for your application to serve or handle in the future.
+It's very RFC-y in it's wording - and it's also only a year old which is really young in RFC time - but it's definitely something to keep in mind when designing custom headers for your application to serve or handle in the future.